-Artships Press is a passion project operating out of a postcard-sized letterpress studio that’s equipped with a 1890s C&P Platen Press.
-This is an entry-level tabletop press best suited for short print-runs and postcard-size images.
-It requires no water or electricity to run, and still works like charm 130 years post conception.
+Welcome to Artships Press – a postcard-sized letterpress studio equipped with an 1890s C&P Platen Press.
+It’s an entry-level tabletop press that’s best suited for short print-runs and postcard-size images.

 Working with antique tools is a labor of love that teaches the value of patience and requires a “make do and mend” approach.
 It’s the best way to learn the ancient craft of letterpress and it’s immensely rewarding on the days when things work out.